EFTEC/PdoOne/README.md

 * Every minor version means that it adds a new functionality i.e. 1.5 -> 1.6 (new methods)
 * Every decimal version means that it patches/fixes/refactoring a previous functionality i.e. 1.5.0 -> 1.5.1 (fix)

+* 2.8 2021-02-13
+  * Updated _BasePdoOneRepo to 4.13
+* 2.7.1 2021-01-21
+  * Oracle is still a WIP (OCI)
 * 2.7 2021-01-10
   * Many changes, compatibility with PHP 8.0
   * Fixed a bug with cache where it keeps the cache of previous runs.
   * Note: $PdoOne->useCache considers = false (no cache) and everything else as use cache.
 Nulls are not allowed.
-  * Note: Previous generated code must be rebuild it again.
+  * Note: Previous generated code must be rebuilt it again.

 * 2.6.3 2020-10-16
   * Internal, Changed beginTry() and endTry().
 Now, if an operation that uses beginTry() and endTry() fails, then the error is throw in endTry().
 * 2.6.2 2020-10-09
-  * The default argument of _first (code generated) is Pdo::NULL instead of null because null is a valid value
+  * The default argument of _first (code generated) is PdoOne::NULL instead of null because null is a valid value
 * 2.6.1 2020-09-24
   * update \_BasePdoOneRepo to 4.12.1
   * Preliminary support to Oracle OCI (only raw operations)